konmik/konmik.github.io/content/posts/impostor_syndrome.md

 of databases (key-value storage, SQL, Object database, etc) and when to use them.

 And the most important of all the references: [The Kiss Principle](http://people.apache.org/~fhanik/kiss.html).

+### Never stop learning

+Add your own items to the list.

+Learning can be even more fun you decide what to learn yourself.